joumanic/rbv/README.md

 # Radio Buena Vida Project

-Welcome to the Radio Buena Vida project!
 This project is a web application built with Django (backend) and React (frontend), with PostgreSQL as the database.
 It also integrates with Dropbox for image storage.

 ## Table of Contents